Characterization of alpha and beta interactions in liquid xenon: Drift velocity measurement

 In liquid xenon TPCs, the $z$-coordinate or depth of an event is reconstructed from the time difference between the prompt scintillation light (S1) and the proportional light from the drifted electrons (S2).
 The conversion from time to distance can be easily performed using the drift velocity which is usually constant when the electric field is sufficiently homogeneous.
 This section describes a measurement of the electron drift velocity in liquid xenon at a temperature of $(174.4 \pm 0.2)$\,K for electric field values between 7.5 and 1\,642\,V/cm.
 0.02cm

 To extract the drift velocity, we divide the distance between gate and cathode, which amounts to $\mathrm{(49.3 \pm 0.3)\,mm}$ at the liquid xenon temperature, by the time that the electrons take to travel between these electrodes.
+The uncertainty of this drift length takes machining tolerances and the uncertainty related to the thermal contraction of the PTFE into account.
 The time is extracted from the features that alpha-particle energy depositions produce at the gate and the cathode.
 Since alpha particles produce very bright S1 signals, electrons are released from the stainless steel surfaces of the meshes via the photoelectric effect.
 This happens in time coincidence with the S1 signal.
 The emitted electrons are drifted to the amplification region, where they produce small S2 signals.
 Due to the fixed drift distances, the positions of the electrodes can be recognized in the data as peaked structures.
 Figure\,\ref{fig:GateCathode} shows the drift time distribution of events with S2 signals smaller than 25\,PE zooming into the gate region (left inset) and the cathode region (right inset).

 The position of the gate is determined by fitting a Gaussian function to the peak.
 The cathode position is fit using a Gaussian function for fields larger than 17\,V/cm and a right-tailed Crystal-ball function for lower drift-fields (red lines in figure\,\ref{fig:GateCathode}).
 For each drift-field configuration, both fits are repeated 20 times, where the fit region is varied within $[\pm 1\sigma, \ldots \pm 2\sigma]$.
 The maximum variation between the fitted mean positions is then added to the uncertainty from the geometric distance.
 0.02cm